-This policy establishes the conditions under which applicants are accepted as students into Santa Fe Community College (SFCC).
+This policy establishes the conditions under which applicants are accepted as students into Santa Fe Community College (SFCC or College).

 Scope and Applicability

-This policy applies to all applicants for admission to SFCC as students, including credit and non-credit classes, degree and non-degree students.
-SFCC publishes its admission requirements in the college catalog.
+This policy applies to all applicants for admission to SFCC as students, including credit and noncredit classes, degree- and non-degree seeking students.
+SFCC publishes its admission requirements in the College catalog.

-Santa Fe Community College shall maintain an open-admission policy to maximize community members’ opportunities to participate in the college’s programs, services, and activities.
-Anyone shall be admitted to the college’s credit programs, though some restrictions based on age may apply to specific courses or certain facilities requiring designated levels of physical maturity.
-SFCC promotes equal educational opportunity, and prohibits discrimination on the basis of race, religion, color, national origin or citizenship, ancestry, age, sex, sexual orientation, gender identity, physical or mental disability or handicap, serious medical condition, veteran’s status, spousal affiliation, and any other basis prohibited by law.
+SFCC shall maintain an open-admissions policy to maximize community members’ opportunities to participate in the College’s programs, services and activities.
+Anyone shall be admitted to the College’s credit programs, though some restrictions based on age may apply to specific courses or certain facilities requiring designated levels of physical maturity.
+SFCC promotes equal educational opportunity and prohibits discrimination on the basis of race, religion, color, national origin or citizenship, ancestry, age, sex, sexual orientation, gender identity, physical or mental disability or handicap, serious medical condition, veteran’s status, spousal affiliation, and any other basis prohibited by law.

-1. Degree Student/Certificate Student: Degree status is granted to applicants who have declared an intention to pursue a particular degree or certificate by following a prescribed program of study.
+- Degree Student/Certificate Student Degree status is granted to applicants who have declared an intention to pursue a particular degree or certificate by following a prescribed program of study.

-2. Non-degree Student: Non-degree status is granted to applicants who wish to take courses for their own purposes without intending to seek any degree or certificate.
+- Non-degree Student Non-degree status is granted to applicants who wish to take courses for their own purposes without intending to seek any degree or certificate.

 A. Degree Students

-2. Students seeking transfer of credits from other postsecondary institutions must submit official transcripts from those institutions (See Policy 2-6 Admission of Transfer Students).
+- Students seeking transfer of credits from other postsecondary institutions must submit official transcripts from those institutions (Policy 2-6 Admission of Transfer Students).